 National Police Checks in Western Australia:

 Most businesses across Australia today expect their employees to undergo a National Police Check.
 It helps them protect their organisations from unnecessary risks from the get-go.
-If you’re based in Western Australia and need to acquire a police check – whether for a job or an insurance application, then you probably have a few questions about this process: what sort of information is included, for instance, or how long it takes to get one.
+If you’re based in Western Australia and need to acquire a police check – whether for a job or a licence application, then you probably have a few questions about this process: what sort of information is included, for instance, or how long it takes to get one.
 In this article, we’ll provide you with the basic information you need to know about obtaining a national police check in Western Australia, so this process becomes simpler for you!

 What will be released in my Western Australia Police Checks Certificate?

 A National Police Certificate discloses records of any criminal and traffic convictions that you might have across all Australian states and territories.
 Notably, it also includes details of pending charges, which are any unresolved charges before Australian courts.
-The certificate, however, does not include spent convictions, pending traffic charges, or any WA infringements you may have received.

 In Western Australia, your criminal record will provide a basic description of any offence that you have been convicted for, along with the date of the conviction and the sentence or penalty you received.